 Unforgettable moments

-Los Haitises National Park reveals mangroves and limestone formations.
-Boat tours navigate through these ancient caverns adorned with indigenous Taino art and nesting birds.
+Los Haitises National Park showcases mangroves and dramatic limestone formations.
+Guided boat tours navigate through ancient caverns adorned with indigenous Taino art and nesting seabirds.

 Hiking Pico Duarte challenges adventurous spirits.
 The ascent through pine forests rewards trekkers with panoramic views from the highest point in the entire Caribbean archipelago.

-Santo Domingo comes alive after dark.
-Visitors dance to Merengue beats in colonial plazas, immersing themselves in the spontaneous energy of the local social scene.
+Santo Domingo comes alive after sunset.
+Visitors dance to authentic Merengue beats in colonial plazas, immersing themselves in the spontaneous energy of local nightlife.

 Smart travel